nlitsme/riscv-isa-sim-titanM2/README-TitanM2.md

 First use the `mkelf.sh` script to convert a `evt.ec.bin` file to .elf suitable for spike.
 Then use either `run.sh`, for running the 'rw' firmware, or 'run8.sh` for running the `ro` part of the firmware.

+# TODO

+ * add fast intercepted implementations for certain 'slow' functions, like rsa-encrypt, or sha256
+ * add support for IRQs, so we can get the scheduler to work.
+ * add more devices

 # Author